jonchun/ubuntu2macOS/README.md

+# WARNING
+This repo has been superseded by my [macify-linux](https://github.com/Jonchun/macify-linux) project.
+While I will still try and troubleshoot/maintain this as needed, my primary desktop environment is now KDE Neon rather than Ubuntu, so active progress on this repo is bound to be unlikely.
+This script is NOT well tested and does NOT have the greatest error logging and whatnot.
+I would recommend checking out the new repo if you are not married to the idea of Gnome (default Ubuntu)

 ## What is this?
 This is a script that you can run on your Ubuntu 18.04/20.04 install and it'll go through and apply themes/system settings, as well as replace your hotkeys to use cmd key bindings rather than ctrl key bindings thanks to the magic of [kinto.sh](http://kinto.sh).